Chuck Versus Tom Sawyer

 "Chuck Versus Tom Sawyer" is the fifth episode of the second season of Chuck.
-It originally aired on October 27, 2008.
+It originally aired on NBC on October 27, 2008.
 Life in espionage takes its toll on Chuck Bartowski and everyone is taking notice.
 Chuck tries to explain his unusual behavior to Ellie Bartowski and to the quirky Buy More efficiency expert Emmett Milbarge (Tony Hale), but a new assignment only complicates things.
 After a global terrorist comes searching for Jeff Barnes, Chuck is forced to socialize with Jeff in order to find out what role the oddball plays in the mission.

 Plot

-In 1983, Jeff Barnes wins the Missile Command World Championship in San Fernando Valley, California.
-In the present, Chuck Bartowski arrives late to the Buy More and Morgan Grimes warns him about the new efficiency expert.
-As Chuck meets Emmett Milbarge (Tony Hale), he flashes on a tough-looking bald man (Faran Tahir).
-Feigning sickness, Chuck tries to slink away but runs into the man, who shows him a picture of Jeff from 1983 and asks Chuck if he knows him.
-Chuck says no and suggests that he check the other thirteen Southern California Buy Mores.
+Chuck Bartowski arrives late to the Buy More and Morgan Grimes warns him about the new efficiency expert.
+As Chuck meets Emmett Milbarge, he flashes on a tough-looking bald man.
 John Casey identifies the man as Farrokh Bulsara, a global terrorist.
-Chuck's assignment is to approach Jeff socially to find out why a terrorist is tracking him; the other option is to grab Jeff and have a federal team interrogate him.
-Ellie Bartowski stops by the Orange Orange and talks to Sarah Walker about Chuck.
-When told that Chuck may be spending time out with "Nerd Herd, creepy, serial killer Jeff", Ellie says they really need to talk.

-Chuck approaches Jeff, but is interrupted by Emmett.
-After a brief talk about Emmett's love life, Chuck ducks out of an interview, postponing it to the next day.
-Chuck catches up with Jeff and asks him out for a beer, which Jeff declines in favor of a dozen beers.
-Instead of going to Jeff's house, they agree to meet at the Buy More.
+Chuck's assignment is to find out why a terrorist is tracking Jeff.

-Jeff presents his music video of Anna Wu as the night's entertainment.
-Chuck then asks Jeff about the man who was looking for him.
-Jeff thinks it is one of his fans and reveals a video to Chuck that he has not shown to anyone else, a 25-year-old news video of Jeff being declared the Missile Command world champion.
-Chuck flashes on the man awarding the trophy and prizes, Mr. Morimoto (Clyde Kusatsu).
-While Chuck and Jeff watch the video, a van of terrorists pulls up to Buy More, which Casey notices on the Castle monitors and goes to the Buy More to warn Chuck about.
-After Jeff passes out, Chuck is forced to carry him out the back door.
+Chuck asks Jeff about the man who was looking for him.
+Jeff thinks it is one of his fans and reveals a video to Chuck that he has not shown to anyone else: a 25-year-old news video of Jeff being declared the Missile Command world champion.
+It is revealed that Morimoto, the designer of Missile Command, worked for the Japanese military and was in the command of actual missiles, loaded into a satellite that is laying dormant in orbit.